Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 $ cp cat.jpg kitty.jpg
 ```

 If **kitty.jpg** already exists, Bash silently replaces the older one with the copy.
-That's great if that's what you intended, but not so wonderful if you didn't realize you just overwrote the old version.
+That's great if that's what you intended, but not so wonderful if you didn't realize you were about to overwrite the old version.

 Fortunately, if you use the `-i` (for "interactive") flag, Bash warns you before blowing away any existing file.
 This is much safer: